AdobeDocs/analytics-platform.en/help/use-cases/b2b/example.md

 This section provides recommendations and suggestions on what dimensions and metrics to include when defining the [components](../../data-views/create-dataview.md#components) of your data view.

-For each component, the name, schema path, and (when applicable) details about the configuration are provided.
+For each component, the name, schema type, schema path, and (when applicable) details about the configuration are provided.

-### B2B Activity dataset
++++ B2B Activity dataset

-The B2B Activity dataset contains the relevant experience events and is required as part of a connection.

-+++ Details

-#### Metrics
+### Metrics

 | Component Name | Schema data type | Schema path | Configuration |
 |---|---|---|---|